alban-gerome/kermit/README.md

     <input value="B" type="button" data-analytics-interaction-description="Button XYZ was clicked" />

 Kermit does not need to know that clicks are what you need to measure.
 If this is a button it will infer that clicks is what you are after by default.
-If the element was drop-down menu or a text field the click event is not relevant there.
+If the element was a drop-down menu or a text field the click event is not relevant there.
 Kermit will infer these Javascript events based on the HTML tag:

  * _click_ - buttons (not radio buttons), links and checkboxes
  * _changes_ - drop-downs and radio buttons
  * _blur_ - input text fields (all variants thereof) and textarea

 The _click_ event fires on drop-down menus but once when you open the menu and each time you select an item in the menu.
 The _blur_ event only fires when the element was interacted with and the interaction has finished.
 Tracking every key pressed in a text field is overkill, knowing that the element was interacted with is sufficient.
-A text field interacted with but left blank is still an interaction, perhaps an indicator that the field label contains confusing copy which is actionable insight.
+A text field interacted with but left blank is still an interaction, perhaps suggesting that the field label contains confusing copy which is actionable insight.

  You might have specific reasons to override the default event or capture a different event.
 Let's introduce a new Kermit tag: